 They do not sleep there

 The second rule we will learn says that if the vowel in the verb’s stem is E, then the vowel should change from E to IE. Similarly to the first rule, the stem change does not apply when the subject is VOS, VOSOTROS or NOSOTROS.
-The verb PENSAR is a very common stem-changing verb following this rule.
-The stem PENS- will change to PIENS- for the pronoun TÚ, for example, as in the sentence “Tú piensas”
+The verb PENSAR is a very important stem-changing verb following this rule.
+The stem PENS- will change to PIENS- for the pronoun TÚ as in the sentence “Tú piensas”

-Some common Spanish stem chaning verbs E to IE are: empezar (to begin), querer (to want), pensar (to think), divertirse (to have fun), despertarse (to wake up), sentir (to feel), mentir (to lie), cerrar (to close) and entender (to understand).
+Here is a list of stem changing verbs E to IE: empezar (to begin), querer (to want), pensar (to think), divertirse (to have fun), despertarse (to wake up), sentir (to feel), mentir (to lie), cerrar (to close) and entender (to understand).

 Sentences with stem-changing verbs E to IE